satyamsoni2211/redhat_assignment/README.md

 - [Extra Information about files](#extra_info)

 ####  INTRODUCTION <a id='introduction'></a>
 This repository contains codes for the solution to the assignment.
-There are two mail files **task_one.py** and **task_two.py**  which corresponds to task one and task two.
+There are two main files **task_one.py** and **task_two.py**  which corresponds to task one and task two.
 Below are the sections for pre requisites to run the programs and DB setup.
 > I have used docker for setting up database which proved very handy for bootstrapping DB within seconds.

 ____